Key Takeaways

 Privacy and personnel records — Some agencies claim that body camera footage constitutes personnel records of the officers depicted, or that the footage contains private information about third parties.
 These claims are often overbroad and can be challenged through redaction rather than wholesale withholding.

-Obtain the footage through federal discovery.
-If you file a § 1983 lawsuit, you can obtain body camera footage through federal discovery — including Rule 34 requests for production and Rule 30(b)(6) depositions of the agency's records custodian.
-Federal discovery is broader than the ORA and is not subject to the law enforcement exemption.
+Obtain the footage through litigation discovery.
+If you file a § 1983 lawsuit, you can seek body camera footage through federal discovery, including Rule 34 requests for production and Rule 30(b)(6) depositions of the agency's records custodian.
+Discovery is governed by court rules and protective orders, not simply by the agency's Open Records Act position.
 This is often the most reliable path to obtaining footage that agencies refuse to produce voluntarily.

 What to Do When Footage Is "Missing"